Luckysolex/Math-to-code/README.md

 | **Latency** | Baseline | 3.2x Faster | Optimized |

 ### 🛠️ The Math Behind the Code
-Using the linear mapping $x = S(q - Z)$, I transformed the weights from 32-bit floating point to 8-bit integers.
+Using the linear mapping _**x = S(q - Z)**_, I transformed the weights from 32-bit floating point to 8-bit integers.
 This allows the model to run on microcontrollers (like ESP32 or STM32) that lack a Floating Point Unit (FPU).

 ### 🚀 How to Run
 1. Clone the repo.